follows is certainly not an exhaustive list. I have simply

-simply listed 19 films that I have seen and consider
+listed some films that I have seen and consider worthwhile

-would include these.
-(In cases where a film has been
+(In cases where a film has been mentioned elsewhere within

-marked "NR" to indicate "Neo-Realism" and are also
+four films are marked "NR" to indicate "Neo-Realism"

 —Paisà (Paisan, 1946, dir.
 Roberto Rossellini) (NR)